-One goal beats all others when designing a customer survey for a website: maximize the response rate .
-Low response rates can create actively misleading survey findings because they're likely to be based on a biased sample of your most committed users as opposed to most users (who have better things to do than take your survey).
+One goal beats all others when designing a customer survey for a website: maximize the response rate.
+Low response rates can create actively misleading findings because they're based on a biased sample of your highly committed users as opposed to most users (who have better things to do than take your survey).

 It doesn't matter what you "learn" from a survey; you can't trust the data if it doesn't represent your users.

 How can you get average users to respond?
 The highest response rates come when surveys are quick and painless.
 And the best way to reduce users' time and suffering is to reduce the number of questions.

 Of course, you also must ensure that the survey is easy to operate and that users understand the questions and response options.
 If users misinterpret your writing, their answers will be misleading.
 Remember that an interactive questionnaire is a user interface: it should be designed on the basis of user testing and follow standard usability guidelines.
 (With paper prototypes you can pilot three iterations of a survey in an afternoon.)

 One of the ten biggest U.S. banks recently subjected business customers to a 32-screen survey.
 And they weren't easy screens, either.
 Many screens required users to evaluate four different business banking services on six parameters.
 My test user gave up after three screens, saying, "I'm a small business owner.
 I don't have time for this."
 (Later, I persisted in completing the full survey myself, but only so I could collect a horrifying set of screenshots for my next book.)

 Survey bloat is a natural consequence of having a diverse group of marketing managers, all of whom want customer feedback on their special issues.
 Please resist the temptation to collect all the information that anybody could ever want.
 You will end up with no information (or misleading information) instead.

 Ask Fewer Questions — Maybe Only NPS